Lincoln Park, Chicago: History

-In 1837, Chicago was incorporated as a city, and North Avenue (to the south of today's Lincoln Park neighborhood) was established as the city's northern boundary.
+Federally owned land in what is now Lincoln Park was ceded to the State of Illinois in 1828.
+In 1837, the same year that Chicago was incorporated as a city, the state granted permission for residents of the Chicago to use the area north of its border at North Avenue for a cemetery.
+Later, in response to a cholera epidemic, several more acres were purchased for a hospital and quarantine area.
 Settlements increased along Green Bay Trail when the government offered land claims and Green Bay Road was widened.
-The area north of Chicago, including today's Lincoln Park, was eventually incorporated as Lake View Township.
-The city, nonetheless, owned extensive tracts of land north of North Avenue, including what is now the park.
-The Township was annexed to Chicago in 1889.
-The Lincoln Park Zoo opened in 1868.
+The area was incorporated as Lake View Township, which would remain a separate administrative district until being formally annexed by the City of Chicago in 1898.
+Physicians and citizens complained that having a burial ground in close proximity to a growing residential area was unsanitary.
+In 1860, they petitioned the Chicago Common Council to repurpose its properties in Lake View as a public park.
+The sale of burial plots ceased, and small improvements began to be made.
+In 1865, following the end of the Civil War and the assassination of Abraham Lincoln, the name was changed from "Lake Park" to "Lincoln Park."
+As with many other Chicago neighborhoods, the name of the park eventually came to refer to the broader area surrounding it.

-In the period following the Civil War, the area around Southport and Clybourn became home to a community of Kashubian immigrants.
-Arriving from what is now north-eastern Poland, Chicago's Kashubians brought their own distinct culture and language, influenced by their rustic traditions and by their close contact with their German neighbors.
+In the postwar years, the area around Southport and Clybourn became home to a community of Kashubian immigrants.
+Arriving from what is now north-eastern Poland, Chicago's Kashubians brought their own distinct culture and language, influenced by their rustic traditions, and by their close contact with their German neighbors.
 In 1882, St. Josaphat's Roman Catholic parish was established specifically for the Kashubian community.
 The resulting nicknames of "Jozafatowo" (Polish for "Josaphat's Town") as well as "Kaszubowo" (Polish for "Cassubian Town") made the neighborhood one of Chicago's Polish Patches.
 The current Romanesque Revival church building was completed in 1902.
 A Pomeranian Griffin Crest visible on the school south of the church is a nod to the parish that once anchored one of the communities in Chicago dubbed Little Cassubia."

 From 1896 to 1903, the original Ferris Wheel was located at a small amusement park near Clark St. and Wrightwood Ave.
 The site was from 2619 to 2665 N. Clark St., which is now the location of a McDonald's and a high-rise residential building.
 On February 14, 1929, seven mob associates and a mechanic were shot to death in an automobile garage at 2122 N. Clark St.